What is vitamin D?

 This study shows its role in intestinal calcium absorption and in skeletal health.

-It ensures the strength and mineralization of bones and teeth
+It ensures the strength and mineralization of bones and teeth.

-It prevents growth and ossification disorders
+It prevents growth and ossification disorders.

 This study also shows the role of vitamin D and the importance of preventing deficiency and rickets during pregnancy and breastfeeding.

-It strengthens the immune system
+It strengthens the immune system.

 Thus, it stimulates the defensive capacity of white blood cells against assaults and pathogens (bacteria, viruses…).

-When should babies be supplemented?
+When should babies be given supplements?

 Dosage and precautions for use